augustecolle/Suntrip/README.md

 2. Comparison of different solar panels.

    Regulations: max.
 550 Wp and 3.05 m<sup>2</sup> __visible__.
 Max 1000 Wp in total.
 Working voltage must be <= 60 V.

+3. Passports: Each participant must hold before January 1st, 2018 a passport whose validity shall extend at least until February 1st, 2019.

+4. Medical -- **before April 15th 2017** -- :hear_no_evil: :smirk_cat:

+   - Obtain updated medical certificate in French or English confirming fitness for practice of endurance sports from a physician of their choice.

+   - Signed medical record in annex of Adventure Regulations by our physician.

+   - Vaccinations for travel in countries we will cross

+5. Insurance (p23 of the Adventure Regulations)

+6. Technical logbook (more info in early 2018).